liamptiernan/airtable.gs/README.md

 ### Replace - (Destructive)
 `.replace(tableName, records)`

 Replace overwrites existing records with the provided field values and returns an array of the modified record objects.
-It takes two required arguments; a string `tableName`, and an array of objects, `records`.
+It takes two required arguments and one optional argument; a string `tableName`, an array of objects, `records`, and optionally an object, `optionalParams`.

 A replace will perform a destructive update and clear all unspecified cell values.